 - Painkillers are available if needed.

-- You may need an internal examination to ensure the procedure has been successful.
+- You may need an internal examination or repeat scan to ensure the procedure has been successful.

-- One in twenty women may require surgery if medical management is unsuccessful.
+- About 1 in 20 women may require surgery if medical management is unsuccessful.

 - A repeat pregnancy test at home after three weeks is advised.

-- You can change your mind and opt for another management option before starting medical treatment.
+- You can change your mind and opt for another management option before starting treatment.

 - You will be nursed in a single room, and someone can stay with you if you wish.